ThatCoolCoder/tablet-tilt-joystick/README.md

 Runs a light web server which you can connect to in a browser on your tablet.

+**It currently does not work on newer versions of IOS (> 12.2 I think) as Apple requires https in order to use motion**

 ## Basic usage

 Install with pip (`pip3 install tablet-tilt-joystick`) then run with `python3 -m tablet_tilt_joystick` or just `tablet_tilt_joystick` and connect to `<your ip>:4242` on a mobile device to get started.
 If a suitable image display program is found, it will also show a QR code that you can scan with a mobile device to get to the IP quickly.
 The joystick will show up in your system as something like `python-uinput`.